LakshanWeerasinghe/Sri_Lankan_Cricketer_Search/README.md

 # Sri Lankan Cricketers Search Engine

-This repository contains source for a search engine that can used to query Sri Lankan ODI cricketers.
-This information retrieval system was build using Elasticsearch and Flask.
-This search engine supports both Sinhala and English language queries.
-The information about cricketers were extract from [espncricinfo.com](https://www.espncricinfo.com/player) and wikipedia using BeautifulSoup.
+This repository contains the source code of a search engine which can be used to query Sri Lankan ODI cricketers.
+This Search engine was built using Elasticsearch and Flask.
+It supports both Sinhala and English language queries.
+The information about Sri Lankan cricketers was extracted from the [espncricinfo.com] (https://www.espncricinfo.com/player) website and wikipedia using the BeautifulSoup library.

 ## Directory Structure